 This is a familiar story to some.
-If you wish, when you get the plot skim through the details and skip to the point that the sun breaks through the darkness and the light shines into the postscripts.
-It is the last five paragraphs.
+If you wish when you get the plot skim through the details and skip to the point that the “sun breaks through the clouds” and the light shines into the postscripts.
+It is the last five paragraphs and beyond.

 The third was an inexpensive divorce.
 But that divorce took time.
 That was his plan.
 The first and second being so expensive.
-She was not however mean like Nancy.
+The third wife was not however mean like Nancy.

 Charlene, the third wife he met in a grocery store.
 She was petite and very beautiful and a had a boat he really liked, and she needed him.
-Nancy snagged him for life, with her golden earrings tucked in his shirt pocket on their first date, it assured her of a second date.
-She had seven children at home and was looking for a rich man at the Main-liner club.
+Nancy snagged him for life with her golden earrings she tucked into his shirt pocket on their first date, it assured her of a second date.
+He laughed so at her little trick.
+She had seven children at home and was looking for a rich man at the Mainliner club, United Airlines managements watering hole.
 He talked of her satin sheets, she was a platinum blond then.
-I was ten or twelve.
-They where engaged on valentines day.
+I was seven or eight.
+They were engaged on valentine’s day.
 Surely it was true love.

 During my visits to my dad when he was still with Charlene I was not allowed in the house, while she drank Vodka and watched TV.
 I was told to stay outside all day and play.
 I waited anxiously for dad to come home from work.
-When he did come He asked me to go play in the school yard, alone.
-The one I had visited 3 times that day already.
+When he did come he asked me to go play in the school yard, alone.
+The one I had visited three times that day already.
 This so Charlene and he could talk.
 They where long days.
-The marriage was brief the divorce a bit longer.
+The marriage was brief, the divorce a bit longer.

 I did not then think Charlene was mean like Nancy.
-I do remember them fighting after drinking in the living room and she threatening to come in and slap me to get at him.
+I do remember them fighting after drinking together late into the night, in the living room.
+She loudly threatening to come in and slap me.
 Perhaps Nancy was better to me than Charlene, but Charlene’s’ threats where her own.
 She did not act on them.
 Nancy’s rejection was long and sustained and conniving and secret; she worked hard to turn all those close to my fathers heart against us.
 She worked to turn his heart against us.
 She was very good at that game.
-It was her power.
+It was to her power.
 And she liked power.

-My father – Bill the United Airlines executive was their ticket out of the slums of San Francisco and the welfare rolls.
-We where unwanted complications.
-We became“step children”.
+My father – Bill, the United Airlines executive was her ticket out of the tenements of San Francisco and the welfare rolls.
+We were unwanted complications.
+We became her “step children”.

-She, Nancy, wrote once on a Christmas card “all our children are wonderful and Bills kids are fine too”.
-Words speak volumes from the depths of the heart.
+Nancy, wrote once on a Christmas card “all our children are wonderful and Bills’ kids are fine too”.
+Words speak from the depths of the heart.
 His heart was large and welcoming and good, but wounded by divorce and abuse.
-Her’s had limits and liked power over others, mostly to protect those she loved or to get her way.
+Her’s had limits and liked power, mostly to protect those she loved or to get her way.

-Later the grandchildren that where “theirs” where taught to tell the grandchildren that where his alone that they where not “real family”.
-That was enough for me, this meanness went on down through the generations, it was taught.
+Later the grandchildren that where “there’s” learned to tell the grandchildren that where his alone that they were not “real family”.
+That was enough for me, this meanness went down through the generations, it was actually taught.
 God have mercy on their souls.